Puchong: Recreation

+The Arena MBSJ Puchong is a multi-purpose sports complex located on a 1.67-hectare site along Jalan Persiaran Indera in Pusat Bandar Puchong.
+Officially opened in July 2026 by the Subang Jaya City Council (MBSJ) at a cost of RM22.2 million, it serves the local community with features including three futsal courts, five badminton courts, a basketball court, and an outdoor jogging track.
+The venue was constructed to bolster local sports access and also served as the official sports host for the sepak takraw events during the SUKMA XXII Selangor 2026 national games.
 Rakan Muda Sports Complex is a sport centre that serves residents of Puchong with a plethora of sports including futsal and badminton.

 The Ayer Hitam Forest Reserve is one of the only remaining green lungs in Puchong.
 A popular trekking spot for active residents to enjoy nature.
 There are many mining ponds around Puchong where locals engage in water sports and fishing.
 There is also the Taman Wawasan Recreational Park for residents around this area.
 It is complete with a jogging track, basketball courts and children's playground.
 This is a popular location during the weekends where residents can be seen organizing activities throughout the day.

 Healthcare

 Private hospitals Columbia Asia Hospital and KPMC Puchong Medical Centre are both located at Bandar Puteri Puchong.

 A public government clinic is located at Puchong Batu 14.